 How much do the classes cost?

-The classes on Verbling are priced competitively to online Chinese schools, but are more expensive than italki.
-The average price on Verbling is $22/hr.
+The classes on Verbling are priced a bit cheaper than most online language schools but are more expensive than italki.
+The average price tends to be between $16 and $31 depending on the language you’re learning

 As I mentioned, there are far fewer teachers available on Verbling compared to italki.
 For those looking for a low-cost option, italki is much better.

 Let’s take a look at the cheapest options on both sites.
-On Verbling there are no teachers that charge less than $10/hour.
-If I set the max price at $15, there are only seven teachers at that rate – and three of them are new teachers.
+On Verbling there are currently three Chinese teachers that charge less than $10/hour.
+If I set the max price at $15, there are 32 teachers at that rate.

 You’ll find many of the same teachers on both platforms.
 The same teacher will often charge $1 or $2 less per class on italki compared to Verbling.